 Both buildings were moved to the park in December of 1975.
 The restoration effort became part of Manatee County’s celebration of the United States bicentennial and some funding for the bicentennial effort became seed money for the establishment of the park.
 Most of the funding, however, came from private donors raised by Historical Commission members asking their friends, community leaders, and businesses for support.
 The park officially opened to the public on July 4, 1976, and over the years grew to include fourteen structures representative of pioneer life in Manatee County.
 The effort continues today through encouraging historical preservation as Manatee County continues to grow and develop, as well as through raising support for the maintenance of the treasured collection of buildings at Manatee Village Historical Park.

 Manatee Village Historical Park also serves as headquarters for the Manatee County Historical Commission’s other educational and outreach programs.
-One example is the Manatee County History Fair, an affiliate of the National History Day competition, which at times has been the largest regional NHD competition in the nation.
-Other educational programs sponsored by the Historical Commission include an Annual Heritage Days Celebration in March, Cracker Christmas, which celebrates 100 years of holiday tradition in Florida, and our newest endeavor Spirit Voices from Old Manatee, an historical drama based upon the lives of Manatee’s pioneering settlers and set in the 1850 Old Manatee Burying Grounds.
+One example is the Manatee History Day, an affiliate of the National History Day competition, which at times has been the largest regional NHD competition in the nation.
+Other educational programs sponsored by the Historical Commission include an Annual Heritage Days Celebration in March, Old Florida Christmas, which celebrates 100 years of holiday tradition in Florida, and many talks, book signings, classes, and volunteer activities designed to educate the public about our pioneer past.
 At Manatee Village, staff and volunteers also conduct school tours free of charge to help enhance students’ understanding of Florida history and pioneer life.

 For over thirty-five years, donations, grants, expertise and volunteers supplied by the Manatee County Historical Commission, Inc. and funding made available through the Clerk of Circuit Court by the Board of County Commission has allowed residents as well as visitors from around the world to experience Manatee County’s rich pioneer heritage in its various buildings and programming.